-In 2018, and for the third year in row, we had zero surgical site infections in standard risk spine fusion patients.
+In 2019, and for the fourth year in row, we had zero surgical site infections in standard risk spine fusion patients with adolescent idiopathic scoliosis.
 We monitor patients for infections for 90 days after surgery.

 How has the Orthopedics Institute at Children’s Colorado been able to improve standard spine wound infection rates?

 In 2007, the Orthopedics Institute started an interdisciplinary spine infection task force to help reduce wound infections.
 The task force includes spine surgeons, epidemiologists, infection preventionists, pharmacists, anesthesiologists and nurses.

 Through this task force, we’ve been able to ensure we're following evidence-based practices to help prevent infections.